BrandonTyhurst/ai-engineer-journey/LOG.md

 - Task-specific tools built on models (e.g., GitHub Copilot, Amazon CodeWhisperer)

 - I learned: Copilot is built from a GPT-family base and trained/tuned for code tasks.

+## 2025-12-19

+### Learned

+- What I learned (Python):

+- Booleans (bool): True and False.

+- What I learned (AI/LLMs):

+- Standard prompt: a prompt that’s only a question or instruction (no extra structure).

+- Prompt engineering framework (overview):
+Setup (context/role)
+Instruction (what to do)
+Output (format/constraints)
+Evaluation (how to judge success)

+- I haven’t learned each piece deeply yet—this is next.

+- System message:
+The default/initial instruction provided by the model’s creator.

+- Acts like a “north star” for behavior and priorities.

+### Practiced/Built

+- Practiced exercises:
+Password checker
+Type conversion exercise

+- Practice AI: I used prompting to have ChatGPT code a Python Tic-Tac-Toe game with an AI opponent.